QuoteTier

 Step 5: Present Your Pricing Clearly

 Your pricing should be easy to understand and transparent.
+The pricing section of your quote requires understanding how to price your services competitively.

 • Itemize your costs: Break down the costs into individual line items.
 This will help the client to see exactly what they are paying for.